 Figure 20: Named Feature (UML class diagram, /req/hy_hydrofeature/namedFeature/hydrofeature )

-The HY_HydroFeature feature type is further specialized by separate feature types.
+The HY_HydroFeature feature type defines the basic feature to reflect overall properties hydrologic features have such as identifier and name.
+The HY_HydroFeature feature type is further specialized by separate feature types to reflect different aspects of hydrology by the typical characteristics each specialization may have.
 Each specialization inherits the properties from generalization; HY_HydroFeature type has one association: name.

 The name associates a name given to the hydrologic feature in cultural, political or historical context.
 If required, this association shall be used where names are assigned to a feature instance in cross-jurisdictional and multi-lingual contexts, that may occur with trans-boundary features.